 The Little Sprouts Early Learning Center is a fully-staffed, daycare center and preschool located on the Project Self-Sufficiency campus.
 With space for 83 youngsters, ages 6 weeks to 6 years, Little Sprouts boasts two fully-equipped playgrounds, certified teachers in every classroom, a large indoor gathering space, community garden, a sick room, computer labs, and spaces for art projects, sand play, reading and more.

-The Selective Insurance Group Career Training & Employment Center at Project Self-Sufficiency offers day and evening computer classes, employment skills training programs, testing and assessment services, preparation for the HiSet exam, career seminars, and special programs for seniors and men in state-of-the-art computer labs and seminar spaces.
+The Selective Insurance Group Career Training & Employment Center at Project Self-Sufficiency offers day and evening computer classes, employment skills training programs, testing and assessment services, preparation for the HiSet exam, career seminars, and special programs for seniors, women, and men in state-of-the-art computer labs and seminar spaces.